turingschool-examples/bee_technical_challenge/readme.md

 Additional details on each are included below.

+*We recommend spending no more than 3 hours on this challenge.*
 In order to complete these challenges, clone (don't fork) this repository.
 Make your changes and commits in your cloned repository.

 ## Refactoring